oliversavio/oliversavio.github.io/_posts/2016-03-22-profiling-with-java-agents-part-one.markdown

 {% endhighlight %}

 ### Conclusion and Next Steps
-In this post we have seen how to create simple Java Agent.
+In this post we have seen how to create a simple Java Agent.
 Our agent however doesn't really do much, in the next post we will take a look at the `java.lang.instrument` package and `javaassist` which will enable us to manipulate byte-code and profile our Java program.

 ### References